 Governors monitor the progress of all pupils each term and analyse the number of children who are benefitting from the provision.
-Our SEND Governor, Mrs H Fowler, checks the effectiveness of strategies through Pupil Progress meetings with the Headteacher and SENCO, reflecting on provision.
+Our SEND Governor, Mrs T Dyson, monitors the effectiveness of strategies through Pupil Progress Meetings with the Headteacher and SENCO, reflecting on provision.
 Ofsted Reports also describe how well the school is doing.